-Mankind is trying to figure out ways to fight and control the pandemic that has hit the world causing tens of thousands of getting sick and thousands to be dead and numbers are only rising till this minute.
+Humankind is trying to figure out ways to fight and control the pandemic that has hit the world, causing tens of thousands of getting sick and thousands to be dead, and numbers are only rising till this minute.

-Different countries and societies are taking extreme measures trying to be a step ahead of the disease and while the verdict is still out towards the results of those measures, what is evident is that new norms are being set on how everyone is going by their daily lives.
-Employees are asked to work from home, businesses are searching their playbooks on maintaining business continuity, teams are exploring new tools and processes to ensure projects or work would remain flowing or we would hit an economic “Ice Age”
+Different countries and societies are taking extreme measures trying to be a step ahead of the disease.
+While the verdict is still out towards the results of those measures, what is evident is that new norms are being set on how everyone is going by their daily lives.
+Employees are asked to work from home, businesses are searching their playbooks on maintaining business continuity, teams are exploring new tools and processes to ensure projects or work would remain flowing, or we would hit an economic “Ice Age.”

-In such a context, Digital transformation has become a humanitarian necessity rather than just an economic for business continuity.
+Digital transformation has become a humanitarian necessity rather than just an economic for business continuity in such a context.

-As social distancing becomes almost mandatory to limit the virus spread, yet it has proved to be harder to implement as it disrupts the very way we live.
-Digitalizing activities, how we perform daily activities and moving to more contactless modes of operations becomes a necessity rather than a luxury.
+Social distancing becomes almost mandatory to limit the virus spread, yet it has proved to be harder to implement as it disrupts the very way we live.
+Digitalizing activities, performing daily activities, and moving to more contactless modes of operations, becomes a necessity rather than a luxury.

-So while the Human tragedy is yet to come to an end, businesses must explore new ways to go about things both within internal operations or by adopting new business models within their respective markets to be able to survive and support their employees and clients.
+So while the Human tragedy is yet to come to an end, businesses must explore new ways to go about things both within internal operations or by adopting new business models within their respective markets to survive and support their employees and clients.

 A case for digital transformation

 Businesses, Governments, and societies believed that we are ready to operate effectively in a similar crisis, yet it is clear now that we were far from being prepared.
 The outbreak of coronavirus (COVID-19) pandemic has shown the value and effectiveness of various technology solutions to ensure business continuity, and enterprises that have undergone their digital transformation journey have been the least affected.

 Collaborative office, Video conferencing, remote customer management & support have been on top of the technology solutions that lead businesses to carry on with operations during the crisis.